eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

 1. **Data Race Freedom:** memory can be used by multiple threads without complex runtime access checks (locks, mutexes etc.)

+Null safety and buffer overflows are solved by quotidian solutions: option types and range checks.
+Use-after-free and leak freedom are harder to enforce, and require potentially a lot more compile time machinery.

 # Resource Safety {#resource}

 - the problems with memory safety generalize to things other than memory